-Contains affiliate links to products we own (or similar) - see our disclosure
+Contains affiliate links - see disclosure

 I first came across treasure baskets when my eldest was several months old and thinking about sitting up.
 I'd ventured out to a local baby café for a breather and a cup of tea.

 When I walked into the small room at the back of the church, I was surprised to find just a huge blanket with a basket in the middle.

 I saw how everyone had placed their babies on the blanket and sat next to them, so I tentatively did the same.

 Scarves in bold patterns and colours

 Recycled drinks bottle filled with pulses and taped shut

 One of the ladies running the session told me this was a treasure basket and handed me a bow - it made a lovely crinkly sound which delighted my eldest.
 He then enjoyed holding one of the bottles with his hands and his feet whilst lying on his back.